Generating synthetic data for neural operators: Drawing synthetic representative functions from a Sobolev space

-Notice that by construction, functions of the form \eqref{u} satisfy the zero Dirichlet and zero Neumann boundary conditions, respectively.
-In figure \ref{fig1} we show representative functions of the form \eqref{u} when $M=5$ and $M=20$ and notice that for larger $M$, we have larger oscillations as opposed to smaller $M$.
+Notice that by construction, functions of the form \eqref{u} satisfy zero Dirichlet and zero Neumann boundary conditions, respectively.
+In experiments, we draw $M$ and $K$ randomly in $\{ 1, 2, \cdots, 20\}$, that is to say we use up to the first $20$ basis functions.
+While these spaces are infinite-dimensional and thus require an infinite number of basis functions, we observe that truncating to the first $M=20$ is sufficient to achieve good generalizations to unseen non-trigonometric $f$ functions.

-\begin{remark} The above discussion pertains to the case when $\Omega$ is a square domain in $\mathbb{R}^2$.
-Eigenvalues and eigenfunctions of the Laplacian have been studied (e.g. \cite{laplace_eigen}) for domains that are non-square and/or in higher dimensions, suggesting that our approach can be extended to more general domains $\Omega$.
-In this paper, we restrict to experiments for the case where $\Omega$ is the unit square in $\mathbb{R}^2$ for simplicity. \end{remark}
+\begin{remark} While in the eigenvalue problem \eqref{eigenvalue_problem} we are seeking eigenfunctions and eigenvalues of the Laplace-Dirichlet operator, as we can see in experiments later (see e.g. Section \ref{subsection:nonlinear}), these functions can be used for nonlinear elliptic PDEs as well.
+This is because Theorem \ref{eigen_theorem} asserts that $(e_i\!/ \sqrt{\lambda_i})_{i=0}^{\infty}$ is an orthonormal basis for $H_0^1(\Omega)$, which means that as long as we know apriori that a solution belongs to $H_0^1(\Omega)$, the same eigenfunctions are `good' representative. \end{remark}